Male white-faced darter dragonfly - Vicky Nall

 Many of our partners are listed below, but others may become involved as and when appropriate.

-The project has received funding from Veolia Environmental Trust and Casey Group Ltd (secured and administered by Lancashire Wildlife Trust), plus additional funding input from Salford CC, Warrington BC, Wigan Council and Bolton Metropolitan Borough Council.
+The project has received previous funding from Veolia Environmental Trust and Casey Group Ltd (secured and administered by Lancashire Wildlife Trust), plus additional funding input from Salford CC, Warrington BC, Wigan Council and Bolton Metropolitan Borough Council.
 It has also received considerable input from partners and other organisations in terms of resources, and employee and volunteer time and expertise.